Study of disease in Black Herefords affects human health

 After years of testing, Hardin learned some of his cattle were carriers for Maple Syrup Urine Disease (MSUD), a disease that affects the liver.
 And he learned humans also contract MSUD.

-“I did that because my son liked the black cattle with the white faces, and I wanted to keep him interested,” Hardin says.
+“I did that because my son liked the black cattle with the white faces, and I wanted to keep him interested,” Hardin said.

 In the bull’s first calving season, there were death losses.
 The next year, in 2012, Hardin used artificial insemination, reserving the bull for clean-up work.